douyang/echonet-variance-in-function-analysis/README.md

 We simulated errors and ran calculations on 3,906 echocardiogram videos from EchoNet-Dynamic (https://echonet.github.io/dynamic/)

 ## Examples
-we simulated variation in 3,906 apical-4-chamber echocardiogram videos by automatically generating the equivalent of 976,500 left ventricular tracings with varying degrees of individual tracing errors introduced at end systole.
+We simulated variation in 3,906 apical-4-chamber echocardiogram videos by automatically generating the equivalent of 976,500 left ventricular tracings with varying degrees of individual tracing errors introduced at end systole.
 The clinical variation showcased are over/under tracing of the left ventricle, malrotations of main longitudinal axis, foreshortening at the level of the apex and mitral valve.

 | Normal Tracing | Over/Under Tracing | Angle Rotations | Main Axis Foreshortening |
 |---------------------------------| ----------------------------------   | -------------------------------- | ------------------------------ |